petrhruby97/radial_quadrifocal/README.md

 5. make
 6. wait until the compillation finishes There will be some warnings but [that's life](https://www.youtube.com/watch?v=TnlPtaPxXfc).
 7. there is a compiled python library "./build/pybind/pyrqt.cpython-38-x86_64-linux-gnu.so"
+8. If you want to run the scripts in ./eval/, copy the file "./build/pybind/pyrqt.cpython-38-x86_64-linux-gnu.so" to ./eval/

 ## RUNNING